By Matt Neatock

 Do greens supplements contain probiotics?

-Probiotics and digestive enzymes are sometimes added to some greens supplements blends.
-Probiotics are well-known as an aid in maintaining a healthy gut flora, so if that's what you're looking for, check the ingredients list to see if probiotics are included in a particular supplement.
+Probiotics and digestive enzymes are sometimes added to greens supplement blends.
+Probiotics are well known as an aid in maintaining a healthy gut flora, so if that's what you're looking for, check the ingredients list to see if probiotics are included in a particular supplement.
+LADDER Superfood Greens contains 2 billion CFUs of the probiotic Bacillus coagulans, plus 6 grams of fiber, to help to support gut health.

-Is it okay to use a greens powder in a smoothie or other mix?
+Is it OK to use a greens powder in a smoothie or other mix?

 Greens supplements are usually dissolved in water or milk substitutes, but they can also be added to smoothies, acai bowls, or salads.